2019 Hyundai Kona Electric: What's It Like To Live With?

 Not during the time we tested our car.
 However, Hyundai did issue two recalls shortly after our test finished.
 The first one was Recall Number 20V630000 and pertained to the Kona Electric's battery.
 The issue?
 "The lithium-ion battery may short circuit after it is fully charged."
 The second was Recall Number 20V748000 and pertained to the car's brakes.
 The issue?
 "The integrated electronic brake system may detect an abnormal sensor signal and, as a result, may significantly reduce braking performance."

 Kona Electric: What was it like to drive?

 Here's one thing I didn't really expect about our Kona Electric: It's sporty if you want it to be.
 This aspect isn't apparent in normal driving (i.e., when you're driving conservatively to maximize efficiency).
 But if you mash the accelerator, the Kona zips forward and chirps its front tires because there's so much low-end power.

 Quick!
-Mash the accelerator pedal (it's not a "gas" pedal, remember) and the Kona Electric surges forward in rapid style.
-We've tested the Kona Electric at our private test facility and recorded a 0-60 mph sprint of just 6.6 seconds — that's quicker than just about every other similarly priced EV (such as the Chevy Bolt and Nissan Leaf) by a second or more.
+We tested our Kona Electric at our private test facility and recorded a 0-60 mph sprint of just 6.6 seconds — that's quicker than just about every other similarly priced EV (such as the Chevy Bolt and Nissan Leaf) by a second or more.
 It's also quicker than your typical mainstream gasoline-powered small sedan or hatchback, such as a Honda Civic or Hyundai Elantra.